PLSDSchoolMeme/interview/README.md

-# Interview with Dr briggs
+# Interview with Dr briggs/Principles

 we will be holding a interview with Dr briggs and other staff about the current state of this school district.